Skip to main content

 What is I-566?

-Form I-566, known as the Interagency Record of Request for A, G, or NATO Status, is an official document issued by USCIS.
-To ascertain its relevance to your circumstances, it is essential to consult the official instructions.
+Form I-566, known as the Interagency Record of Request for A, G, or NATO Status, is an official document used by USCIS.
+To ascertain its relevance to your circumstances, consult the official instructions.

 Where can I get I-566 and its instructions?

-Download the current edition of I-566 and its instructions from the official USCIS website.
-Always verify you are using the most recent form version before filing.
+Access the latest edition of Form I-566 and its accompanying instructions directly from the official USCIS website.
+Ensure that you have the most up-to-date version of the form before submitting your application.

 What supporting documents do I need for I-566?